 Get the word out there that things will be different this year, and that they too may need to change how they do things.
 Encourage your customers to shop earlier than normal, don't want to wait till Black Friday, Cyber Monday or a few weeks before Christmas - things are different this year so use your communication channels to educate your customers on exactly what is happening.
 Once is not enough...keep reiterating the message across all channels, be it digital, print marketing and social, to minimise disappointment and keep your loyal customers happy.

 Although ecommerce is undoubtedly growing at a rapid rate, there are still a large number of potential pitfalls for brands and retailers during Q4 2021.
 With awareness and planning these challenges are easily navigated, making it still possible to meet and exceed your customers expectations.
-If your looking to extend your brand messaging into the unboxing experience, or reactivate lapsed customers through personalised direct mail, then get in touch for a chat today.
+If you're looking to extend your brand messaging into the unboxing experience, or reactivate lapsed customers through programmatic personalised direct mail, then get in touch for a chat today.